-On October 31, 2000, FMC Corporation announced its intention to reorganize its Energy Systems and Specialty Systems businesses as a new company, FMC Technologies, Inc. ("FMC Technologies" or the "Company"), and to sell up to 19.9% of FMC Technologies' common stock by means of an initial public offering (the "offering"), followed by a distribution (the "distribution") to FMC Corporation's stockholders of FMC Corporation's remaining interest in the Company's common stock.
+On October 31, 2000, FMC Corporation announced its intention to reorganize its Energy Production Systems, Energy Processing Systems, FoodTech and Airport Systems businesses as a new company, FMC Technologies, Inc. ("FMC Technologies" or the "Company"), and to sell up to 19.9% of FMC Technologies' common stock by means of an initial public offering (the "offering"), followed by a distribution (the "distribution") to FMC Corporation's stockholders of FMC Corporation's remaining interest in the Company's common stock.
 FMC Corporation has further advised FMC Technologies that the distribution is expected to occur by the end of calendar year 2001.

 FMC Technologies was incorporated in Delaware on November 13, 2000 and currently is a wholly owned subsidiary of FMC Corporation.
-FMC Technologies designs, manufactures and services technologically sophisticated systems and products for its customers through its Energy Systems and Specialty Systems segments.
-Energy Systems is a leading supplier of systems and services used in the offshore, particularly deepwater, exploration and production of crude oil and natural gas.
-Specialty Systems provides technologically advanced handling and processing systems to industrial customers.
+FMC Technologies designs, manufactures and services technologically sophisticated systems and products for its customers through its Energy Production Systems, Energy Processing Systems, FoodTech and Airport Systems segments.
+Energy Production Systems is a leading supplier of systems and services used in the offshore, particularly deepwater, exploration and production of crude oil and natural gas.
+Energy Processing Systems is a leading provider of specialized systems and products to customers involved in the production, transportation and processing of crude oil, natural gas and refined petroleum-based products.
+FoodTech is a leading supplier of technologically sophisticated food handling and processing systems and products to industrial food processing companies.
+Airport Systems provides technologically advanced equipment and services for airlines, airports and air freight companies.